backupbrew/switchbrew/Internet Browser.md

 tag are not affected, likewise with network requests with JS.

-No known applets can access the SD card.
+No known applets can directly access the SD card via mounting it.
 This includes ShareApplet (which posts screenshots from SD to social media).

 ## OSS